kyleshim/Olympic-ETL/README.md

 ## Team members: Kyle Shimberg,Yingying Li, and Yuqing Huang

 ### Description of findings:
+  * Looking into whether there is a correlation between winter olympic medal counts and country GDP
+  * Looking into whether there is a correlation between winter olympic medal counts and country population
-Looking into whether there is a correlation between winter olympic medal counts and country GDP, population, and central latitude.
+  * Looking into whether there is a correlation between winter olympic medal counts and country central latitude

 ### Type of production database:
   * Postgresql